 In the channels that separate Maui from Lana’i is where you can find them – aku – otherwise known as bonito, a variety of Hawaiian tuna.
 Is it a coincidence that aku is also close in sound to the word ahi?
 We use the word ahi when we talk about tuna – but did you know that the origin of the word is actually Hawaiian?

 Fresh, ruby red ahi is a beautiful site costing a pretty penny all over the world.
-But when you can get it really fresh – from waters you can see from the beach you are sunbathing on – then it’s even better.
+But when you can get it really fresh – from the water you can see from the beach you are sunbathing on – then it’s even better.
 While visiting Lana’i I made sure that I got my share of this Hawaiian delicacy – if it were left to me, I think I could eat ahi for breakfast, lunch, and dinner – and I practically did.
-My favorite way to eat ahi is raw – and in Hawaii there are three main ways to eat raw ahi – Poke, Sushi, and Sashimi.
+My favorite way to eat ahi is raw – and in Hawaii, there are three main ways to eat raw ahi – Poke, Sushi, and Sashimi.

 I consider sushi the more sophisticated sibling of Poke.
-Poke is sort of a hot mess, and Sushi is the super model.
-It’s colorful rolls filled with fresh avocado and veggies all wrapped up tight in miso showcase the ahi perfectly.
+Poke is sort of a hot mess, and Sushi is the supermodel.
+Its colorful rolls filled with fresh avocado and veggies all wrapped up tight in miso showcase the ahi perfectly.
 Chef Warren of Lana’i City Grille kindly provided a demonstration of just how easy and quick it is to make a beautiful ahi sushi roll.

 I think I will simply stick to eating it rather than making it!